Offices & Departments

 In 2011, Milwaukee Public Schools was awarded a seven-year, $14.87 million federal GEAR UP grant to promote college awareness and readiness at selected schools.
 Local matching funds brought the total grant opportunity to nearly $30 million.
 The project supports students from the high school classes of 2017 and 2018.
 For the upcoming school year, we will support 9th and 10th grade students at eight participating high schools.

-Seven MPS high schools offer courses through Telepresence.
-Students are studying AP Spanish Language, AP Calculus, AP World History, AP Macro and Microeconomics, AP Statistics, and APGovernment with classmates at other high schools in the district through daily videoconference.
+Thirteen MPS high schools offer courses through telepresence.
+Students are studying AP Spanish Language, AP Calculus, AP World History, AP Macro and Microeconomics, and AP Government with classmates at other high schools in the district through daily videoconference.

 Specialists in Milwaukee may work with any student who meets the Wisconsin eligibility criteria for visual impairment, including those who have additional disabilities and those who are deaf-blind.